ghazaal71/loganmeetsworld/_posts/2017-10-14-how-to-learn.markdown

 ---
 layout: post
 title: "How to Learn"
-date: 2017-10-13T14:19:00-04:00
+date: 2017-10-14T14:19:00-04:00
 tags: learning
 ---

-I've been thinking a lot lately about learning science and how we learn.
+For the past year, I've been thinking a lot about learning science, or the systematic investigation of how we learn.